opendistro/for-elasticsearch-docs/docs/elasticsearch/logs.md

    logger.reindex.level = debug
    ```

    This approach is extremely flexible, but requires familiarity with the [Log4j 2 property file syntax](https://logging.apache.org/log4j/2.x/manual/configuration.html#Properties).
-In general, the other options offer a simpler configuration and troubleshooting experience.
+In general, the other options offer a simpler configuration experience.

-   If you examine the default `log4j2.properties` file in the configuration directory, you see a few Elasticsearch-specific variables:
+   If you examine the default `log4j2.properties` file in the configuration directory, you can see a few Elasticsearch-specific variables:

    ```
    appender.console.layout.pattern = [%d{ISO8601}][%-5p][%-25c{1.}] [%node_name]%marker %m%n